 Feed processing usually means altering the physical (and sometimes chemical) nature of feed commodities to optimise utilisation by animals and to enhance mixing and stability of the diet.
 The major components of any diet, roughage and grain, are the feeds most likely to be processed.
 However, in some cases, the minor components of the diet (additives) are processed into pellets to help mixing and to maintain the stability of the diet.

-Sorghum has the lowest digestibility of the grains (unprocessed) and benefits greatly from processing, which breaks up the (endosperm) structure of the seed.
-A recent, significant research finding was that although steam flaking of barley had little advantage over dry rolled barley, steam flaking of sorghum did have a significant advantage over dry rolled sorghum.
+Sorghum has the lowest digestibility of the grains (unprocessed) and benefits greatly from processing.
+Processing sorghum breaks up the (endosperm) structure of the seed.
+Research has found that steam flaking of barley had little advantage over dry rolled barley, where as, steam flaking of sorghum had a significant advantage over dry rolled sorghum.
 It would appear that wet processing of sorghum is important when this grain is being fed in feedlots.

-Processing improves digestibility of grains which means less material passes through the animal for subsequent fermentation and odour production on the feedlot pad.
+Processing of grain improves digestibility by 8% to 15%.
+This means less material passes through the animal for subsequent fermentation and odour production on the feedlot pad.
 Lot-feeders claim that wet processing reduces feedlot odour, although this has not been proven experimentally.

 With dry processing, it is best to coarsely mill grain, ideally into three to five pieces.
 Fine grinding lowers animal performance and can cause digestive upsets.
 Small feedlots tend to use roller mills.
 Many of the bigger commercial feedlots have installed wet processing systems.

 Wet processing methods include:

 - steam flaking

 - high moisture storage plus roller milling

 - reconstitution plus roller milling.

 Steam flaking has the effect of gelatinising the starch.
 Whereas high moisture treatment disrupts the protein matrix in the peripheral endosperm improving protein and starch digestibility.